-During the three-day exhibition, Spanish exhibitors will share a hall with their neighbour, Portugal.
-Spain will be hosting many bodegas alongside the prestigious wineries belonging to Primum Familiae Vini, the Junta de Castilla y Leon, Gil Family Estates, Very Fine Wines and, for the first time, the Murcia region.
+During the three-day exhibition, Spanish exhibitors are sharing a hall with Southern Italy.
+Spain is hosting many bodegas alongside the prestigious wineries belonging to Primum Familiae Vini, the Junta de Castilla y Leon, Gil Family Estates, Very Fine Wines and, for the first time, the Murcia region.